 This plant also has an interesting story!
 While the Pilea plant is originally from China, it’s more commonly found in Scandinavia.
 According to legend, a Norwegian missionary spotted the Pilea plant in 1946, brought it back home with him, and shared cuttings with friends.
 For this reason, the Pilea plant is also known as the pass-it-on plant.
 So now that we’ve made our own Pilea, we’re sharing the pattern and tutorial with you!

 Gather the tools and materials below, then follow our photo tutorial.
+Full tutorial available for members.
+Join here.
 You can also scroll down for printable instructions as well as the printable PDF or SVG cut file you’ll need to make this Chinese money plant.
 If you’re using a cutting machine, download the SVG file.
 If you’re cutting by hand, download and print the PDF.

 When you’re done making your Chinese money plant, place a coin in the pot.
 Some say this will bring you good fortune, wealth, and abundance!
 Also, don’t forget to share your Pilea plant with us on Instagram using the hashtag #MadeWithLia.